kiankaas/personal-soccer-stats-analysis/README.md

 | Weather | string | The weather conditions during the match | Clear |
 | Temperature      | integer| The temperature in degrees Celsius during the match  | 15 |

-The weather data was retrieved using the [**Visual Crossing API**](https://www.visualcrossing.com/), which allowed me to match historical weather conditions and temperatures to each game based on the **Date** column in the dataset.
-Since I didn’t have specific timestamps for when each game occurred, and my team's matches are typically played in the evening, I chose to retrieve weather data for 6:00 PM on each game day to reflect match conditions as accurately as possible.
+The weather data was retrieved using the [**Visual Crossing API**](https://www.visualcrossing.com/), which allowed me to match historical weather conditions and temperatures to each game based on the **Date** column.
+Since I don’t have specific timestamps for when each game occurred, and my team's matches are typically played in the evening, I chose to retrieve weather data for 6:00 PM on each game day to reflect match conditions as accurately as possible.

-I wrote a [Python script](https://github.com/kiankaas/my-soccer-stats/blob/main/GetWeather.py) to automate the process of querying the API for weather conditions and temperature at 6:00 PM on the day of each match.
-The script then updated the dataset with the retrieved weather information, ensuring that both the **Weather** and **Temperature** columns were accurately populated for each record.
+I wrote a [Python script](https://github.com/kiankaas/my-soccer-stats/blob/main/GetWeather.py) to automate the data retrieval process.
+The script efficiently queried the API for weather conditions and temperature, updating my dataset to ensure each record contained accurate environmental details.

 With this enhancement, my dataset now captures both on-field performance and external conditions, providing valuable context for deeper analysis.